eliben/deep-learning-samples/word2vec-jax/README.md

     uv run train.py

 This reads `train-data.pickle` and trains a CBOW word2ver model using JAX.
-The training process runs multiple echos over the data set in shuffled batches, and saves a checkpoint every epoch.
+The training process runs multiple epochs over the data set in shuffled batches, and saves a checkpoint every epoch.
 The checkpoint contains a dict with two arrays representing the model's layers.